-Having a separate modern router in your homes make you feel flexible because you can easily change it when you need the faster one.
-If you are looking for the best wifi router for multiple devices, here is the best long-range router 2020 to be installed in your homes.
+Having a separate modern router in your home makes you feel flexible because you can easily change it when you need the faster one.
+If you are looking for the best wifi router for multiple devices, here is the best long-range router 2020 to be installed in your home.
 However, most of the routers have much more features and settings available in the market.

 How long do routers last on average?

 Most of the best wifi router 2020 has an average life span of two to five years.
-After pondering on the internet, I came up with this that a typical long-range wifi router 1km can be used up to 5 years.
-Most of the models of wireless routers available in the market cost between $100 and $200 and it seems to be a great deal.
+After pondering on the internet, I realized that a typical long-range wifi router 1km can be used for up to 5 years.
+Most of the wireless routers available in the market cost between $100 and $200, and it seems to be a great deal.

 Can you have 2 routers?

 Yes!
-It is possible to have more than one router in larger homes because if one router is not enough you can use even more than two routers having wifi router range 300 meters.
+It is possible to have more than one router in larger homes because if one router is not enough, you can use even more than two routers with a wifi router range of 300 meters.
 The benefit of doing this is that it can be of great support for more connected devices.
-Out of two, if your first router is Ethernet than it will only support typically 4 to 5 devices and you want to increase the number of connected devices, then using a second router is a great option.
+Out of two, if your first router is Ethernet, it will only support typically 4 to 5 devices, and you want to increase the number of connected devices, then using a second router is a great option.